 In the passage from Them just quoted, the juxtaposition of active and passive verbs adumbrates the play of structure and agency.
 Factories “being converted” by unspecified actors – enabled, presumably, by civic planning decisions, private investment, the decline of manufacturing industry – invite the influx of the affluent middle class.
-The verb “swarming” shows the novel’s internal focalization.
-It encapsulates the narrator’s dismissive attitude to the invaders, and signals the ironies to come later, when a white couple moves next door and forces him to confront his tendency to dehumanize the racial other.
+The verb swarming shows the novel’s internal focalization.
+It encapsulates the narrator’s dismissive attitude to the invaders, and signals the ironies to come later, when a white couple moves in next door and forces him to confront his tendency to dehumanize the racial other.
 Most importantly, the passage betrays his assumption that all yuppies are white.
 Although he is prepared to consider links between class and race, his intersectionality is limited at this early stage of the narrative.
-Ostensibly born of his own experience and empirical observation of a changing Atlanta, it must also be understood as a cliché (as evidenced by the hackneyed term “trendy lofts”), and therefore as shaped, at least in part, by the pre-existing, prevailing discourses surrounding gentrification and the divisions it inspires.
-This is not to say that in the broadest terms the narrator’s observations are wrong (or that clichés have no basis in truth), only that subsequent events will add nuance by demonstrating the complex negotiations of structure, agency and lived experience.
+Ostensibly born of his own experience and empirical observation of a changing Atlanta, it must also be understood as a cliché (as evidenced by the hackneyed term “trendy lofts”), and therefore as shaped, at least in part, by the preexisting, prevailing discourses surrounding gentrification and the divisions it inspires.
+This is not to say that in the broadest terms the narrator’s observations are wrong (or that clichés have no basis in truth), only that subsequent events will add nuance by demonstrating the complex negotiations of structure, agency, and lived experience.

 This chapter explores such negotiations in a range of gentrification stories from Paula Fox’s excoriating dark comedy Desperate Characters (1970) to Michael Chabon’s epic of Oakland soul fans, Telegraph Avenue (2013), with reference to genre and mode.
-Following Rick Altman, it conceives genre neither as a taxonomy of fixed structures nor, at the opposite extreme, as a concept so anarchic as to be practically non-existent, but as a form of textuality emerging through negotiations between communities comprised of individual genre consumers with specific preferences, and the industries producing texts for consumption.
+Following Rick Altman, it conceives genre neither as a taxonomy of fixed structures nor, at the opposite extreme, as a concept so anarchic as to be practically nonexistent, but as a form of textuality emerging through negotiations between communities comprising individual genre consumers with specific preferences, and the industries producing texts for consumption.
 Thus, the (re)formulation of genre is “a never-ceasing process, closely tied to the capitalist need for product differentiation.”
 What gives readers pleasure – the generic content – is inseparable from the text’s status as a material commodity.
 Choices are made according to individual pleasure but also according to what has been produced and offered for consumption.
 In turn, the industry continually audits its products according to choices made by communities of consumers.
 Through the symbiosis of these two processes, genres evolve.

-The idiosyncratic ways that authors use genre can be regarded as evidence for their ethical orientations toward sub-cultural groupings and clashes of communities.
+The idiosyncratic ways that authors use genre can be regarded as evidence for their ethical orientations toward subcultural groupings and clashes of communities.
 Because it develops, like gentrification, through interactions of structure and agency, and because it, too, is both material and ideological, genre is useful in studying gentrification novels, which are expressly concerned with contiguous, overlapping or conflicting communities and with the material, ideological and affective elements of urban change.
 Starting with a brief survey of genre and mode in a range of novels and continuing with closer readings of selected texts, this chapter demonstrates ways in which these texts make important contributions to understanding gentrification as it is experienced within communities.
 Moreover, as fictional characters map the built urban landscape in ways linked to their own subject positions (and to the genre characteristics of their stories), they reveal gentrified environments to be texts in themselves, laminated with multiple meanings.